mhschubert/Portfolio/online_experiment/README.md

 ### Uses: Python, JavaScript, HTML, CSS; Backends: oTree, Heroku

+Data must first be generated for it to then be analysed.
+That was also part of my job during my position as a scientist.
+In the following, I have one example of the experiments I programmed to test hypotheses and generate data.

 The experiment focuses on *testing the "linguistic-savings hypothesis"* proposed in [Chen (2013)](https://www.aeaweb.org/articles?id=10.1257/aer.103.2.690).
 It does so by leveraging a grammtical pecularity of the German langugage,